cornellev/icp/INSTALL.md

 ## Git Submodule

 If you choose to include this as a git submodule, you must take care to only include the `lib` folder in your build path and only include the `include` folder in your include path.
+It's much easier if your project uses CMake as well.